adrn/gala/docs/integrate/index.rst

     ...     return np.array([x_dot, -x])

 Even though time does not explicitly enter into the equation, the function must still accept a time argument.
-We will now create an instance of `~gary.integrate.LeapfrogIntegrator` to integrate an orbit::
+We will now create an instance of `~gala.integrate.LeapfrogIntegrator` to integrate an orbit::

     >>> integrator = gi.LeapfrogIntegrator(F)